-The contest is a project of Merit Theater and Film Group, Inc. (MTF), a Theater and Film non-profit organization that helps theatrical and film artists develop their craft and present their work through developmental activities, readings, and/or full productions.
+The contest receives mentorship and interns from Merit Theater and Film Group, Inc. (MTF), a Theater and Film organization that helps theatrical and film artists develop their craft and present their work through developmental activities, readings, and/or full productions.

 Since 2003, we have been providing: